astronomer/docs/learn/custom-airflow-ui-docs-tutorial.md

 ## Step 2: Create a new DAG

-1. In your `dags` folder add a file called `docs_example_dag.py`.
+1. In your `dags` folder, add a file called `docs_example_dag.py`.

-2. Copy and paste the DAG code provided below, you can use either the TaskFlowAPI version or the version using traditional operators.
+2. Copy and paste the DAG code provided below.
+Choose one of either the TaskFlowAPI or traditional operators DAGs.

 <Tabs
     defaultValue="TaskFlowAPI"